 This cake is a rich, moist fruit cake, perfect at Christmas.
 Try icing with marzipan for a more festive touch.
-This recipe is started in October or November so as to let it mellow before the holidays.
+This recipe is started in late November so as to let it mellow before Christmas.

 For a traditional finish to your Christmas cake, use shop-bought marzipan or try this recipe.
 For a speedy finish, you can then top it with a variety of glace fruits, dried fruits and/or nuts, or use ready to roll icing.
 For a homemade touch, try this royal icing recipe.